-Virtual banks are required to maintain adequate capital which must be well-matched with their operations and banking risks.
-Term and conditions upon the benefits and obligations of the bank and customers must also be clearly set out from the bank’s commencement.
+- Virtual banks are required to maintain adequate capital which must be well-matched with their operations and banking risks.
+Terms and conditions upon the benefits and obligations of the bank and customers must also be set out from the bank’s commencement.

-*NOTE: You should not misunderstand the concept of Virtual Banks with fintech platforms, aka Money Service Operators (MSOs) in Hong Kong.
+Please note that you should not misunderstand the concept of Virtual Banks with fintech platforms, aka Money Service Operators (MSOs) in Hong Kong.
 A big plus for these fintech solutions is that you do not need to visit Hong Kong for opening a bank account.
-The presences of MSOs increasingly become widely-used alternatives to traditional banks and virtual banks in Hong Kong.
+The presences of MSOs increasingly become a widely-used alternative to traditional banks and virtual banks in Hong Kong.

 In case of any concerns regarding Hong Kong’s banking system or doing business in Hong Kong in general, don’t hesitate to get in touch with us via email@example.com. for more information and practical solutions.